-All players have numbers on their jerseys for referees to differentiate who committed a foul and who is legal to catch the football.
-Referees, however, have numbers and letters on their uniforms for a different reasons.
+All players have numbers on their jerseys for referees to differentiate who committed a penalty and who is legally allowed to catch the football.
+Referees, however, have numbers and letters on their uniforms for different reasons.

-This article will show each referee’s position and what each letter/number means on the back of their uniform.
+This article will show each of the football referee positions and what each letter/number means on the back of their uniform.

 Referee (R)

-They are typically lined up 10-12 yards behind the line of scrimmage.
+They are typically lined up 10-12 yards behind the line of scrimmage in the offensive backfield.

-The referee is the leader of the officiating crew that is often seen wearing a white hat.
+The referee is the head linesman and leader of the officiating crew who is often seen wearing a white hat.

-The referee is responsible for making sure there are 11 players on the field.
+The referee is responsible for counting offensive players and making sure there are 11 players on the field.

 The referee is also accountable for roughing the passer/roughing the kicker calls.